FinchMoscow/AnimatedBar/README.md

 Minimum supported API level (`minSdkVersion`): 15.

-The library is available in JCenter, so first make sure you have the repository added in your root `build.gradle` file (should be there by default):
+The library is available on JCenter, so first make sure you have the repository added in your root `build.gradle` file (should be there by default):

 ```groovy
 buildscript {